Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Introduction

 In the context of UQ problems with high-dimensional input uncertainties, it is promising to exploit various linear and nonlinear dimensionality reduction, manifold learning, and model order reduction techniques.
 A straightforward, sequential approach to combining dimensionality reduction with surrogate modeling involves: (1) identifying a low-dimensional feature space representation for the high-dimensional input, using information of the input only, and (2) building a surrogate computational model in this feature space.
 Recent studies have explored the use of principal component analysis \cite{lataniotis2020extending,liu2021global}, diffusion map \cite{kalogeris2020diffusion}, Grassmann manifold \cite{giovanis2018uncertainty,giovanis2020data}, and multipoint nonlinear kernel-based manifold \cite{dos2022grassmannian} in constructing the feature mapping for high-dimensional input or high-dimensional output; clustering \cite{kontolati2022manifold} and interpolation \cite{giovanis2020data,kubicek2015high} techniques have been applied to improve the prediction accuracy.
 While a sequential combination of dimensionality reduction and surrogate modeling can be effective for some applications, it faces considerable limitations in the presence of genuinely high-dimensional input uncertainties.
-A notable example is the stochastic dynamics analysis of structural systems subjected to wide-band excitation, which is frequently encountered in earthquake engineering \cite{wang2020probabilistic,kim2024adaptive}.
-An alternative to the sequential combination is a supervised approach that integrates dimensionality reduction with feature space surrogate modeling.
-Specifically, a supervised approach can take the form of (a) optimizing the dimensionality reduction and surrogate modeling jointly using samples of the input-output pairs \cite{lataniotis2020extending}, possibly guided by active learning \cite{kim2024adaptive}, (b) introducing dimensionality reduction as an inherent construction of surrogate models, either through sparsity constraints for data-fitting models \cite{konakli2016polynomial,giovanis2020data} or through projection bases for reduced order models \cite{schilders2008model,chinesta2011short}, or (c) merging dimensionality reduction with surrogate modeling by uncovering low-dimensional probabilistic models in the product space of input and output parameters \cite{soize2016data,soize2019entropy,soize2020physics}.
+A notable example is the stochastic dynamics analysis of structural systems subjected to wide-band excitation, which is frequently encountered in earthquake engineering \cite{kim2024adaptive,wang2024probabilistic}.
+Recent studies have proposed advanced strategies combining dimensionality reduction and surrogate modeling, such as convolutional neural networks for spatial uncertainty \cite{shi2024convolutional}, autoencoder-based time-dependent latent learning \cite{zhang2024rLSTM}, sensitivity-guided \cite{chen2024dimensionality} or physics-informed \cite{zhou2022uncertainty} metamodeling for UQ.